Township Canada for Farmers

 - Treaty / Indigenous consultation flag - surfaces if the parcel sits within Treaty 4, 6, 7, 8, or 10 boundaries

-- Ag Farmer — $50 CAD/mo.
-Unlimited reports, full LSRS and AAFC overlays on the map across all toggled regions, treaty hazard flags, and PDF export (button shipped — generator next).
-Right for working farmers checking new leases, walking the operation, or preparing SCIC/AFSC paperwork at scale.
+- Agriculture Bundle - $50 CAD/mo (stacks on Pro $20 or Business $40).
+Unlimited parcel reports, full LSRS and AAFC overlays on the map across all toggled regions, treaty hazard flags, and PDF export.
+Right for working farmers checking new leases, walking the operation, preparing SCIC/AFSC paperwork, or scouting acquisition pipelines.

-See full pricing on the pricing page, or jump in with your first parcel report.
+See full pricing on the pricing page, or jump in with your first parcel search.